Neha-Singh25/Tic-Tac-Toe-Game/README.md

 -JavaScript: Game logic, event handling, and dynamic DOM manipulation.

 # How to Play
-1.Clone the repository to your local machine.
+1.Clone the repository to your local machine.<br>
 2.Open index.html in your web browser.
 3.Start playing by clicking on any of the nine grid squares.
 4.The game will automatically detect the winner or declare a draw.